mrexclamationmark/GNU-Linux-Configuration/README.md

 **NOTICE: Please read the files before using them, there may be some settings that will not work with your system configuration or some that you may not want.**

-The main goal of this configuration is to achieve stability on the low latency spectrum
+The main goal of this configuration is to achieve stability on the low latency spectrum (security configurations included).

 Formulas: